 An EPA-certified appliance must adhere to regulatory emission requirements established by EPA.
-At this time only wood stoves may be considered "EPA certified."
+At this time only wood stoves and some pellet stoves may be considered "EPA certified."
 By law, wood stove manufacturers may only sell wood stoves and wood stove inserts that meet EPA's mandatory smoke emission limit of 7.5 grams of smoke per hour (g/h) for non-catalytic stoves and 4.1 g/h for catalytic stoves.
 (Wood stoves offered for sale in the state of Washington must meet a limit of 4.5 g/h for non-catalytic stoves and 2.5 g/h for catalytic stoves.)
 Learn more.

 Fireplaces and hydronic heaters (outdoor wood boilers) are not currently regulated by EPA.
 However, manufacturers of these appliances may choose to meet voluntary emission standards set by EPA.
 Apppliances that meet the voluntary requirements are considered "EPA-qualified."
 While these units are NOT certified by EPA, they do burn more cleanly than older models that are not qualified.
 Always check your state or local air quality agency to determine the types of wood-burning appliances that are approved for use in your area.